-Do you ever wake up in the morning, hop out of bed ready to start the day, and then about an hour or two later feel like you are going to crash?
+Do you ever wake up in the morning, hop out of bed ready to start the day, and then, about an hour or two later, feel like you will crash?

-According to the Sleep science Experts Sleep Survey, You know that it’s important to get 7-9 hours of sleep each night.
+According to the Sleep Science Experts Sleep Survey, You know that it’s important to get 7-9 hours of sleep each night.
 However, most of us are not lucky to get this much sleep and have to contend with five or six hours at best.
-This leaves our body feeling tired when we get up in the morning.
+And when we lose sleep our body feels tired when we get up in the morning.

 If this sounds like you, you’re not alone.
-About 43 percent of Americans admit to being too tired to function at work.
-And, 76 percent of Americans say they are tired most weekdays, and 15 percent even admit to falling asleep on the job.
+About 43 percent of Americans are too tired to function at work.
+And 76 percent of Americans say they are tired most weekdays, and 15 percent even admit falling asleep on the job.

 For many people, the problem is that they’re simply staying up too late and waking up too early.
 But what if you feel like you go to bed and wake up at a reasonable time?
 Then what’s the problem?